 These should be called blender brownies because all you do is toss the ingredients in a blender, flip the switch, then bake your batter.
 You don’t even need a bowl.
 A no-bowl brownie is a good brownie!

-Start by preheating your oven and lining an 8″ x 8″ pan with parchment paper.
+Start by preheating your oven to 350 degrees Fahrenheit.
+Line an 8″ x 8″ pan with parchment paper.

-Once the brownie batter is ready, simply transfer it to the parchment-lined pan and smooth it into an even layer.
+Once the brownie batter is ready, simply transfer it to the prepared pan and smooth it into an even layer.
 You can top with chocolate chips or chopped nuts if you’d like.

 Can I Freeze Chickpea Brownies?: